 Ovid planted 15 acres to all red varietals in 2002 (the majority being Cabernet Sauvignon and Cabernet Franc) and in the process took out amazing quantities of rock.
 The vines certainly have to struggle in this region – there is an abundance of sunshine and the elevation also contributes to some superb wines.
 2005 was their first release.

-We recently sat down with CEO and managing partner Janet Pagano and Winemaker Austin Peterson.
+We originally sat down with then CEO and managing partner Janet Pagano and Winemaker Austin Peterson.
 Austin barrel sampled us on their 2008 Cabernet Franc, one aged in wood tanks and the other aged in concrete.
 From merely these few tastes it is evident that Cabernet Franc does extremely well here.
 The one aged in concrete shows a neat dustiness on the nose with hints of wet stone and lavender.
 The earthiness also continues to the palate.
 With the amount of rocks in the vineyards you can’t help but notice some of this terroir in the wine itself.
 The concrete tends to soften the tannins slightly.

 The wine fermented in wooden tanks shows excellent fruit – notes of blackberry on the nose, it is rich, layered and maybe slightly more showy than the wine fermented in the concrete.
 When you blend the two you have excellent layering and depth.